-Nina Dobrev, Glen Powell Dating: ‘The Vampire Diaries’ Star May Have Found A New Romance In ‘Scream Queens’ Actor
+Nina Dobrev, Glen Powell Dating: ‘The Vampire Diaries’ Star May Have Found A New Romance In ‘Scream Queens’ Actor [Rumor]

-The Nina Dobrev and Glen Powell pairing comes as no surprise as both actors have shown off on social media how they have been spending a lot of time together.
+The Nina Dobrev and Glen Powell pairing rumorscomes as no surprise, as both actors have shown off on social media how they have been spending a lot of time together.
 Now, the latest reports suggest that The Vampire Diaries actress and the Scream Queens hunk are actually in a relationship.

-Dobrev’s fans would easily find posts on her social media account that prove she’s been with Powell on several occasions.
+Dobrev’s fans can easily find posts on her social media account that prove she’s been with Powell on several occasions.
 Late in December 2016, Powell shared a snap on Instagram that showed him spending time with his friends, including Nina, at a UFC onesie party.
 The rumored couple also welcomed the New Year together with friends and Powell’s family.

 Team Rousey #TeamOnesie #ufc207